 The objectives of the Water Framework Directive not only to protect, but to enhance both water quality and quantity, are reflected in the Local Plan.
 The Directive indicates three aspects to water quality: biological, chemical and morphological.
 As a sensitive wetland system within a fragile environment, the Broads is at threat from resource problems and diffuse pollution that reduces water quality.
 New development can have significant impacts on water availability and quality, be it from increased abstraction or risk of pollution, and thereby damage the fundamental resource on which the area relies.
 Development and activities within the catchment can impact on the Broads.
 For example agricultural practices, even if located some way from the Broads, can lead to sediment and chemicals washing downstream to the Broads, which can result in reduced water depth, turbidity and impact on the aquatic system through excess nutrients.
 These are all matters which planning can influence potentially with close cooperation with neighbouring Local Planning Authorities.
 The Environment Agency is a key consultee on development proposals, and where development is likely to present a risk to the hydrological system it will not be permitted.
-Boats can impact on water quality, e.g. through sewage/fuel/paints and creation of excessive wash which leads to bank erosion and siltation.
-Awareness raising campaigns as well as spatial planning are mechanisms for improving water quality.
+Boats can impact on water quality, e.g. through sewage/fuel/paints, and awareness raising campaigns as well as spatial planning are mechanisms for improving water quality.
 The hydrological system is affected by decisions made throughout the catchment.